zetavg/chromium-website/site/chromium-os/steam-on-chromeos/index.md

 *   Select “Steam Play”
 *   Check “Enable Steam Play for all other titles”
 *   Select a version.
 We recommend Proton Experimental

+## Optimizing Performance

+Many games will attempt to automatically adjust their performance-related settings based on your device’s specs.
+However, you may want to manually adjust in-game settings to optimize performance further.
+Here are some common steps we recommend trying:

+*   Reduce game resolution.
+This is particularly true on devices with very high resolution displays, like cloud gaming Chromebooks.
+*   Close other windows.
+Other apps and websites may be using resources in the background.
+Try closing them to free up those resources for the game.
+*   Disable v-sync.
+Users have reported that some games benefit significantly from disabling v-sync when running on Chromebooks.
+We’re looking into this, but in the meantime try disabling it if you’re having performance issues.
+Re-enable if graphics artifacts occur.
+*   Reduce graphics presets.
+“Medium” or “Low” is generally a good setting to try.

+In all cases, please note in your gameplay report what you tried and what the impact is to help us investigate.

 ## Export data